Acupuncture Points for hip pain

 The Lateral Line (LL) closely resembles the gallbladder meridian and points such as GB 29, GB 30, and GB 31 are all on this line.
 When hip disorders or lateral line sciatica is present, needling these points can be effective, but they are not necessarily the best points to start with.
-Additionally, some neuropathic disorders such as sciatica may become aggravated with needling these points .
+Additionally, some neuropathic disorders such as sciatica may become aggravated when needling these points .

 In cases where sciatica occurs down the lateral line or gallbladder meridian, it is also common for the patients to have pain in the urinary bladder meridian and lumbar region.
 We may refer to UB and GB meridian sciatica as a tai yang - shao yang pattern, since both of the yang leg meridians are involved.